loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 <section class="section result">You completed the request and response mappings.</section>

-<section class="section postreq">You completed your API front end, your service association, and respective API-to-service mappings, so go ahead and make this API available.</section>
+You completed your API front end, your service association, and respective API-to-service mappings, so go ahead and make this API available.

 ### 6. Deploying the API <a name="deployapi"></a>